 As the first fraternity for women, we own our role and responsibility in the fraternal movement.
 We recognize our power and privilege as college-educated women, to work for an equitable society.
 We commit to develop the servant leaders our diverse world needs.

 To help fulfill this goal, a conceptual framework has been developed to align and mobilize the organization in a common direction on larger DEI-focused strategies.
 Fraternity leaders are currently working to define clear goals and establish a timeline for the work.

 Turning to Expert Pi Phis

 Pi Beta Phi’s Inaugural Diversity, Equity and Inclusion Advisory Committee (DEI AC) was announced in July 2020.
 The three undergraduate members and nine alumnae were selected to serve on the committee from a large number of members who expressed interest.
+In September 2021, the Fraternity introduced the DEI AC members serving for the 2021-2023 biennium.
 The role of the DEI AC is to be a collaborative resource by offering advisement to Fraternity leaders.
 In October 2020, some members of the DEI AC joined Grand Council and Headquarters staff leaders in two half-day strategic conversations where an in-depth analysis was conducted of the Fraternity’s current situation and opportunities.
 The insights gained from these conversations were used to inform the development of the Fraternity’s Commitment to DEI statement and develop strategies to focus the Fraternity’s efforts.
 Committee members have been integrated into projects across all specialty areas of Pi Phi.